-Refrain from asking how many days they’re sober, or how they feel now that they’re sober, as those can come off as judgemental.
+How’s it going?
+Refrain from asking how many days they’re sober, or how they feel now that they’re sober, as those can come off as judgmental.
 More general is the way to go here.

 If your friend or loved one is on the other side of the worst of their addiction, that’s something to celebrate.
 Do your best to keep an open mind and celebrate their successes.
 They are undertaking an extremely difficult and emotional journey and learning new ways to cope.
 Remember that people can change, and the commitment to sober living is a commendable one.

 No one decides to drink or use drugs thinking one day they won’t be able to stop.
 If you or a family member needs help beating addiction, please don’t hesitate to contact us today.
-We are here to help and have several flexible treatment options to meet your needs.
+At United Recovery Project we are here to help and have several flexible treatment options to meet your needs.